bgd-labs/v1-offboarding/diffs/LendingPoolLiquidationManager.md

    }

    /**
-@@ -6196,4 +6364,60 @@ contract LendingPoolLiquidationManager is ReentrancyGuard, VersionedInitializabl
+@@ -6196,4 +6364,61 @@ contract LendingPoolLiquidationManager is ReentrancyGuard, VersionedInitializabl

      return (collateralAmount, principalAmountNeeded);
    }
 +
 +  /**
++   * @dev this method behaves analog to calculateAvailableCollateralToLiquidate, but assumes a constant, asset independent liquidation bonus.
 +   * @dev calculates how much of a specific collateral can be liquidated, given
 +   * a certain amount of principal currency.
 This function needs to be called after
 +   * all the checks to validate the liquidation have been performed, otherwise it might fail.